thewebchameleon/Template.MVC/README.md

  - Uses the latest version of Visual Studio 2019 and [ASP.NET Core 3](https://asp.net).

-- Cookie authentication has been used and cookies are not persisted by design.
+## Database
 - Database project targets SQL Server 2017 and uses the micro ORM [Dapper](https://github.com/StackExchange/Dapper).
+- Initial roll out script `V1.sql` is included and contains lookup data and an admin user.
-It contains an initial roll out script `V1.sql`.
-Tables contain a soft-delete metadata column `Is_Deleted` to allow foreign key integrity.
-Stored procedures are used to perform CRUD operations on the database.
+- Tables contain a soft-delete metadata column `Is_Deleted` to allow foreign key integrity.
+- Stored procedures are used to perform CRUD operations on the database.

 ## Features
+### Authentication
+- Cookie authentication has been used and cookies are not persisted by design.

 ### Sessions
 - Sessions are recorded to the database.
 - Page tracking can be toggled and includes user input (can be obfuscated to mask any sensitive data).